 But seriously, you have to look at the tutorial and finished result on Hildurko.
 I honestly wouldn’t have noticed it was flat–it’s stunning!

 This exact shelf is sold on Etsy and could be used year-round, not just for Christmas.
 But by adding garland to it (again, could be purchased from the Dollar Tree) adding some ornaments–you have a space saving Christmas tree!
 If this were me, I would probably fill the entire shelves with lights and bright-colored ornaments–you can make it unique to you!

-There are also many wooden triangles you can purchase from Etsy for about $15-20, and you can paint or decorate them yourself!
+There are also many plain, unfinished wooden triangles you can purchase from EtsERy f/or about $15-20, and you can paint or decorate them yourself!

 5. Wooden Pallet Christmas Tree

-This has the potential to be completely free if you have a few basic tools!
-Cut a pallet into pieces, screw some boards on as shevles… and bam!
-An extremely unique and easy to build Christmas tree alternative.
+This is another slim tree option that has the potential to be completely free if you find pallets on the side of the road and have just a few basic tools.
+Cut a pallet into pieces, screw some boards on as shelves… and bam!
+An extremely unique and easy-to-build Christmas tree alternative.